 Each of these policies specifies an absolute time, which means that they will usually have to be set again for each individual request.
 As a convenience, there are two additional policies that allow you to specify a relative time for Request End Time and Reply End Time; they are called RelativeRequestTimeoutPolicy and RelativeRoundtripTimeoutPolicy, respectively.
-These timeouts are simply more convenient ways for expressing these two times; before each individual invocation, the ORB computes absolute times from them (measured from the start of the invocation at the client side) and handles them just as if an absolute timing policies below.
+These timeouts are simply more convenient ways for expressing these two times; before each individual invocation, the ORB computes absolute times from them (measured from the start of the invocation at the client side) and handles them just as if an absolute Request End Time or Reply End Time had been specified.
+We will therefore only discuss the four absolute timing policies below.